kurwitz3/kurwitz3/README.md

 ### Hi there!
 I'm Richard! 👋
 ***

-I'm a FlatIron School graduate who has experience in Ruby on Rails and JavaScript based programming.
+I'm a FlatIron School graduate who has experienced in Ruby on Rails and JavaScript based programming.
 A former certified welder making a career change and bringing the same dedication and strong work ethics to job performance and appyling it to coding.
 With relentless positivity and strong teamwork skills, I will make the perfect canidate to work in any programming environment.

 ### Projects 📁
 ***